 Indian officials are investigating the reasons for slow internet speed in India and have already submitted a comprehensive report to Prime Minister Modi.
 They have asked for more time to conduct further analysis to find out more about this issue.

 Akamai’s State of the Internet report finds that India is at 115th rank in the world with an average internet speed of just 2 Mbps.
 This is actually the lowest average internet speed in the Asia-Pacific region.

 Indeed the peak connection speed in India is just 14 Mbps and only 1 percent of the nation’s internet users have access to internet speeds of 10 Mbps or more.
 This is not a pretty picture by any stretch of imagination.

 Clearly, this is nowhere close to what is available in the West or even in Asia.
 India’s internet service providers have a long way to go before they deliver internet speeds that are up to world class standards.

-3G adoption has been very in India and this is one reason that Reliance Jio will have to struggle not just to build an entire infrastructure in India, but also to keep the 4G prices low so as to encourage mass adoption of the new technology.
-This is easier said than done.
+This is one reason why Reliance Jio will have to struggle to not just find a way to build an entire infrastructure, but also to keep the 4G prices low to encourage mass adoption of the new technology.

 So hope springs eternal for internet users in India.
 Meanwhile, do an internet speed test, broadband speed test or DSL speed test here on Do Speed Test and find out just how fast your internet connection is.